aosabook/500lines/web-server/web-server.markdown

         self.wfile.write(page)
 ```

-The template[^templates] for the page we want to display is
+The template for the page we want to display is
 just a string containing an HTML table
 with some formatting placeholders: